This list is about the most serious red flags in men.

 - They’re objectively measurable.
 Inner peace and self-confidence is nice, but a lot of that comes from being more competent at something.

-If a man doesn’t have any goals or plans that fit these 5 categories, he’s will either be an active liability or a passive drag.
+If a man doesn’t have any goals or plans that fit these 5 categories, he will either be an active liability or a passive drag.
 He won’t bring you up because he has nothing to bring himself up with.

 In other words, you don’t want to be around a guy who just goes to work, comes home, and plays video games.

 This doesn’t mean a guy can’t have hobbies and ways to blow off steam; only that his goals need to extend beyond getting a high score, binging on a new Netflix series, and getting blackout drunk on the weekend.
+Not to mention getting blackout drunk might be one of the signs they have a drinking problem.

 This leads nicely into…